Climate Risk Management & FCA Compliance

 The PS21/24 states: Enhancing climate-related disclosures by asset managers, life insurers and FCA-regulated pension providers, published in December 2021.

-This fundamental set of consistent, comparable product- and portfolio-level disclosures include metrics designed to meet users' needs across the investment value chain.
-These disclosures need to be in regular reporting or on the firm's website.
+This fundamental set of consistent, comparable product—and portfolio-level disclosures includes metrics designed to meet users' needs across the investment value chain.
+These disclosures need to be included in regular reporting or on the firm's website.

-Firms must make the first public disclosures, according to these rules, by 30 June 2023.
+Firms needed to make the first public disclosures, according to these rules, by 30 June 2023.
 Compliance teams will need to support the business in creating this data and then disclosing it to meet this regulatory obligation – and pre-existing ones around information disclosure.

 What's the FCA's angle on climate risk data quality?